mattburnett-repo/generic-fse-code-challenge/backend/Readme.md

 * The repo for the [datastore](https://github.com/mattburnett-repo/feather-fullstack-codechallenge-datastore)
 * The [datastore API / documentation](https://feather-datastore.herokuapp.com/api/v1/api-docs/)

+* You can also pull and run the [Docker image](https://hub.docker.com/r/mattburnett01/generic-code-challenge-backend)

 ## Technology used
 * REST API
 * ApolloGL Server / datasource-rest
 * Mocha / SuperTest / Chai

+## You can get started by either installing from the repo or pulling / running the Docker image
-## Getting started
+### Getting started / installing the dependencies from the repo:

-Install the dependencies:
+---
 ```bash
 npm install
 ```